jeaye/ncurses-rs/README.md

 ncurses-rs [![Build Status](https://travis-ci.org/jeaye/ncurses-rs.png)](https://travis-ci.org/jeaye/ncurses-rs)
 ==========

-This is a very thin wrapper around the ncurses TUI lib.
+This is a *very thin* wrapper around the ncurses TUI lib.

+**NOTE:** The ncurses lib is terribly unsafe and ncurses-rs is only the lightest wrapper it can be.
+If you want a safe and idiomatic TUI library for Rust, look elsewhere.
+If you want a 1:1 port of C to Rust or you want to crank a TUI out C-style in Rust, this will probably do the trick.

 ## Building